 My friendly local medical practice, as part of encouraging holistic healthy living, offered to book anyone who wanted to run onto the Lincoln 10K.
 Nine of us ran it, ranging from an ultramarathon runner to first timers, so the pressure was nice and low.

 I… didn’t do any.
 I meant to, but this year has been pretty rough so far.
 I’ve been ill quite a few times, had a scary exam to prepare for, and suffered from a fair bit of stress/tiredness.
 Looking back over my fitness log, I’ve been managing around 2-4 shortish runs a month since the new year.
-Probably enough to maintain fitness, but definitely not improve.
+Probably enough to maintain fitness, but definitely not improve, while I can also take supplements with my training like these steroids for sale which help with athletic performance.

 I’d hoped to put in some serious practice, but instead, a week before the race I found myself texting my sports performance specialist friend Jon, asking “How do I knock 5minutes off my personal best for 10K in a week”.
 I settled on the following plan